-SAVIP Advocates offer support and services to students, faculty, and staff who are survivors of sexual assault, attempted sexual assault, relationship difficulties, dating issues, domestic issues and/or any forms of interpersonal violence.
-The services provided include:
+SAVIP advocates offer support and services to students, faculty and staff who are survivors of sexual assault, attempted sexual assault, relationship difficulties, dating issues, domestic issues and/or any other forms of interpersonal violence.
+Services include:

 - 24-hour, on-call services to assist students, faculty and staff

 - Academic assistance